US National Debt by Year – Statistics & Facts

 The growing national debt of the US has been a matter of concern for a long time now.
 The annual national debt figures show that this problem has become particularly grave since the recession of 2008.
 The US national debt in 2008 was $10 trillion and has more than doubled since.
 Note that the US government’s fiscal year ends in September.

 The main reason for the growth of US debt over the years has been the spending on new governmental programs coupled with tax cuts.
+In 2020, however, the main factor was the government’s COVID-19 response.
 The national debt is a combination of debt owed to the public and intragovernmental debt.
-The value of the former in March 2020 was $17.5 trillion and that of the latter was $6 trillion.
+The value of the former in 2020 was $21 trillion (78%) and that of the latter was $6.9 trillion (22%).
 Despite widespread worry about America’s growing debt, the concerned authorities have failed to control the rising figure.

 3. In 2020, the US will pay $479 billion in interest on debt owed to the public.